JSRobertOuimet/toastier/README.md

 These values take into account the SASS variable `$toastOffset`, which defines a "buffer" from the edge of the window.
 Feel free to override it.

+---

 `duration` [optional]
 Type: Number
-Default: 2000
+Default: `2000` (milliseconds)

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+How long the toast notification will appear on screen before fading out and disappear.

 ## License